ovsm-dev/pga_map/README.md

         cp pga_map.sh /etc/webobs.d/../CODE/shells/

+  - Under `WebObs`, check the variable `PYTHON_PRGM` from `/etc/webobs.d/WEBOBS.rc` according to your Python installation:

+        PYTHON_PRGM|/opt/webobs/miniconda3/python

-  - Under `WebObs`, create a new PROC and select
+  - Create a new PROC and select
     `PROC : Strong Motion mapping` from the list.

   - Edit the `RAWDATA` variable to point to the root directory